CodeYourFuture/Module-JS3/code-reading/readme.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+The first console.log() within the function f1() prints the value of x (x= 10). y is declared within the function's scope and cannot be accessed outside of it, resulting in a ReferenceError when trying to print y outside the function.
 ## Question 3

 Take a look at the following code: